deeptir18/cornflakes-scripts/README.md

 The scripts in this repository assume you have setup machines via the custom cloudlab-profile linked below; this profile sets up Cloudlab machines with all the necessary dependencies.
-The scripts assume certain filepaths (i.e., cornflakes is located at /mydata/$USER/cornflakes) which the cloudlab profile sets up automatically.
+The scripts in this repo assume certain filepaths (i.e., cornflakes is located at /mydata/$USER/cornflakes) which the cloudlab profile sets up automatically; if you manually clone cornflakes into a different path, you must change the paths in these scripts.
-The traces used in the evaluation are located in a Cloudlab long-term dataset; the cloudlab profile mounts the traces on an NFS server the nodes have access to and copies the data to node-local storage on startup.
+The traces used in the evaluation are located in a Cloudlab long-term dataset; the cloudlab profile mounts the traces one machine and the setup scripts scp the traces to all machines on startup.
-The end of the README (as well as the main Cornflakes repository) contains instructions for how to get started with Cornflakes on your own hardware.
+The main Cornflakes repo contains instructions for how to get started with Cornflakes on your own hardware; this repo is intended for reproducing the main results.

 # Code version and structure
 This repository assumes [cornflakes](https://github.com/deeptir18/cornflakes), on the main branch, at XXXX commit hash,